epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 The algorithm for self-registration is as follows
 - get a temporary phone number, for [example here](https://sms-activate.org/?ref=6431353)
 - create an account with this number from telegram mobile app (or TelegramX if you are out of slots)
-- set 2fa password, email, nickname
+- set 2fa password, email, nickname and avatar
 - get your character into game using [a referral link](https://t.me/epsilionwarbot?start=ref-537453818)
 - get authorisation for the Epsilion Trainer \([see step #2](#requirements)\)
 - start grinding.